Skip to main content

 Banana Bread

-Moist bread made with ripe bananas, spices, and sometimes rum.
-Sweet and aromatic, perfect with tea or coffee.
+Moist bread baked with ripe bananas, spices, and sometimes a measure of rum.
+Sweet and fragrant, and it goes well with tea or coffee.

 vegetarianContains: GlutenContains: Dairy